sedwardsmarsh/ThorlabsLTStage.jl/README.md

 ```julia
 lts = initialize(ThorlabsLTS150)
 ```
-the current stages will be configured as X, Y and Z
+the correct stages will be configured as X, Y and Z

 ## Controlling the XYZ Stage
 Move a single axis to a certain position: